 The course explores issues related to the structure and culture of sport as well as the historical foundations of U.K. sport.
 Students will focus on how sociological ideas such as forms of inequality, globalization, identity, fandom, and the relationships between other institutions and the sporting system.
 Attention will be paid to learning the skills and strategies associated with different U.K. sports such as cricket, rounders, and curling.

-Both sessions to be held in Ruffner 108
+All sessions held in Ruffner 108

 *Note: Itinerary is subject to change*